Top Iraq cleric condemns deadly attacks on protesters

 "He is the only one that has stood with our demands and defended us," he said.

-"We hope we don't lose this important support because everyone -- from political parties to militias and illegal armed factions -- is trying to annihilate us to end the demonstrations by any means."
+"We hope we don't lose this important support because everyone -- from political parties to militias and illegal armed factions -- is trying to annihilate us to end the demonstrations."

 © 2020 AFP